So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

 They know how to work out.
 Personally, they go get certified as a trainer, they will get a job as a trainer and then they go, I can do this myself.
 And then they go open their own facility, not really having all the business, readiness that maybe someone who goes to business school and aspires to build a business. a lot of people come through a different door in the, in the gym space.
 So they need someone to help them with the business acumen and the things structurally, financially, marketing sales, things like that.
 So that’s what, a bit of what we do. and yeah, I absolutely love what I get a chance to do.
 It fell into my lap.

 It’s become a calling.
 So I’m very grateful for it.
 It’s nice.
 You can combine those two passions together and that’s, and that’s, that’s usually what I tell my prospects as well as we need to kind of find a way to, you know, do what you still love off the field or off the court and leverage that. so what do you see?
-What do you see right now being, in today’s day and age?
+What do you see right now is, in today’s day and age?
 And we’ll just, we’ll just say leave it at today’s day and age.
 Uh, you see, uh, the most exciting, aspects for athletes, and businesses in general in the growth.

 Rodell Razor (06:46):

-I think right now the biggest opportunity for I’ll talk specifically to athletes, but I think this is for really anyone, but when we can bring it down from anyone business owners and then athletes who want to go into business, I think right now it’s the power of the internet. the internet is, has shown, the, I believe it’s shown its dominance, in the space of a need. if you want to build a brand, if you want to build a company, I, I really just feel like the power of what people can do in a mobile marketing space, position themselves, personal branding space.
-I believe personal brands.
+I think right now the biggest opportunity for I’ll talk specifically to athletes, but I think this is for really anyone, but when we can bring it down from anyone business owners and then athletes who want to go into business, I think right now it’s the power of the internet. the internet is, has shown, the, I believe it’s shown its dominance, in the space of a need. if you want to build a brand, if you want to build a company, I, I really just feel like the power of what people can do in mobile marketing space, position themselves, personal branding space.
+I believe in personal brands.
 They’ve always been popular.
 You know, you look back to like Dion and Joe name it and you know, guys like that, like those guys, they have brands back then, uh, but now brands can just go so much faster.

 Rodell Razor (07:37):

 and they just have an ability to get so much more reach.
-You know, you look at people like Muhammad Ali, like massive reach you’d have millions of people following them, before the internet.
+You know you look at people like Muhammad Ali, like massive reach you’d have millions of people following them, before the internet.
 Right?
 So now I think that because the internet is flooded with so much activity, the ones who are good, who have a real message or have a real product service, influence, impact message, whatever that may be.
 I believe that the internet is, is the most, the greatest tool for someone right now. and finding a way to position yourself, whether it be aligning with certain companies that can help you and I’ll talk, you know, I feel like especially life after sports is like, what are you going to do?
 Like, what are you really going to go do?
 Right.
 And so it’s aligning yourself with maybe some ready-made companies that can help you with that transition and not transition.

 Rodell Razor (08:25):

-Like they’re gonna like give you a job, but where they can utilize your brand, and help you create revenue, whether that’s giving equity or things like that. so that your brand, while you have the posture that you do, because eventually it goes away, right?
+Like they’re gonna like give you a job, but where they can utilize your brand, and help you create revenue, whether that’s giving equity or things like that. so that your brand, while you have the posture that you do because eventually it goes away, right?
 Like I don’t think as much as I love Deon Sanders, I don’t think he’s getting a lot of endorsement deals right now.
 Right.
 Definitely not the love he was getting.
 Right.
 So, it’s just eventually, no matter how big your brand is, no matter how successful of an athlete you are, uh, your brand starts to, taper down just like our careers do. and so while you’re, in your prime, utilizing the internet, in some capacity, finding a way to build a personal brand that people can really feel connected to.
 Uh, cause right now I see a challenge with a lot of athletes kind of being a bit too celebrity, or attempting to be to celebrity.

 Rodell Razor (09:14):